njagan04/CurrencyConverter/README.md

 # CurrencyConverter
-React program to conver currency of any type to desired one.
+React program to conver currency of any type to desired one using currecyapi from app.currencyapi.com.